techidaily/site-screen-mirroring-recording/source/_posts/new-in-2024-audiophiles-choice-for-mac-recording-top-5-software-scooped-up.md

 For macOS 10.12 or later

 ![filmora](https://images.wondershare.com/filmora/article-images/filmora.jpg)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 **Step 1:-** Connect the microphone to the computer.
 Plug the mic on the computer when you are ready to start.
 It is better to use a professional external mic for capturing good quality sound.

 **Step 2:-** Record the Voice over.
 But installing the Filmora on the computer, click on Wondershare Filmora for launching it.
 In the starting interface, you can click upon New Project to create the new one.
 Then, you can go to the record tab and click on the "Record Voiceover" option for arousing audio windows.

 You can click on the microphone icon, and you can get three seconds of the countdown for starting.
 When you are finished, you can click on the microphone again.
 You can see some new Record files to appear in the audio track automatically.

 **Step 3:-** Edit the recorded voice to video.
 For editing the voiceover, you will have to click on the audio track, and a window will pop up for adjusting the settings of audio like Pitch, Volume, Speed of voiceover.
 You can even trim and cut out the unwanted section from the recorded voiceover and apply fade in and out effect to voiceover for a smooth transition.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## FAQs